groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/python-net/_index.en.md

         {{< /landing/code >}}

     # code sample loop
-    - title: "Hide business info in documents"
+    - title: "Hide Business Info in Documents"
       content: |
-        Modify your documents by [adding metadata](https://docs.groupdocs.com/metadata/python-net/adding-metadata/) using our Solution:
+        Use our solution to [add metadata](https://docs.groupdocs.com/metadata/python-net/adding-metadata/) to your documents:
         {{< landing/code title="How to add some missing metadata properties to a file regardless of its format.">}}
         ```python {style=abap}